huskeypm/cellmigration/README.md

 ssh -L localhost:8890:localhost:8888    pkekeneshuskey@kant.luc.edu

 ## TODO
+- Can't get particle packing greater than 9/check that effectiveDim is helpful
+- ATP gradient is small
+- Can we restrict particles to be in boundary left of the box
 - RESOLVED There is some kind of problem with the z-constraint.
 Compare brown_wnonbond.py z coordinates relative to openmuller.py in the tests directory
 - CANCEL PBCs in Y direction should be added
 - DONE implement flux calculation